Atlanta Hippotherapy FAQ

 Is it safe?

 Absolutely.
 When performed under the proper supervision of trained professionals and in accordance with the standards and practices set forth by such governing bodies as PATH Intl.(Professional Association of Therapeutic Horsemanship International) and the AHA (American Hippotherapy Assoc.), PT, OT, and SLP incorporating equines is very safe.

 No matter the diagnosis, if the impairments involve issues with strength, balance, tone, postural awareness, coordination, midline orientation, sensory integration, or range of motion, they can be addressed and addressed successfully.
 Our horses help those with cerebral palsy, Down syndrome, autism-spectrum patients, multiple sclerosis, developmental delay, post stroke, or TBI, just to name a few.

 There are some special considerations and contraindications to take into account, but for the most part every rider’s candidacy is considered individually.
-And as with every other treatment, hippotherapy should only be undertaken following extended discussions with the rider’s medical team, including physicians, therapists and caregivers.
+And as with every other PT, OT, or SLP treatment, this should only be undertaken following extended discussions with the client’s medical team, including physicians, therapists and caregivers.

 How do I get started?

 To initiate your participation in our program go to the Atlanta registration page, and follow the instructions there exactly.
 Once we’ve received your application and determined you to be a candidate, we will send you a full introductory packet to be filled out and signed.
 As soon as we receive that along with a copy of your of your prescription (reading “PT, OT, or SLP,” Evaluate and Treat) and a copy of your insurance card(s), front and back, an initial visit date will be set and you will be sent an email invoice for the first seven (7) sessions.
 Payment can be completed online either through credit card or PayPal, including FSA and HSA accounts.
 Once the payment AND Introductory Packet are received your chosen spot will be secured for the upcoming session.